Nearly sufficient statistics and information bottlenecks

 🏗

-Sufficient statistics are the Garden of Edenference: we compress the data to a low‑dimensional \(T(x)\) and lose nothing that matters estimating \(\theta\).
+Sufficient statistics are the Garden of Edenference: we compress the data to a low‑dimensional \(T(x)\) and lose nothing that matters in estimating \(\theta\).
 Formally, \(T\) is sufficient iff the conditional law of the data given \(T\) is parameter‑free,

 \[ p(x\mid T(x),\theta)=p(x\mid T(x)), \]

-or equivalently, the Fisher–Neyman factorization \(p(x;\theta)=h(x)\,g(T(x);\theta)\).
+Or equivalently, the Fisher–Neyman factorization \(p(x;\theta)=h(x)\,g(T(x);\theta)\).

 1 The information bottleneck

-We pick a “relevance” variable \(Y\) that encodes what matters—future observations, labels, a function of \(\theta\), a decision, the next state in a filter.
-Then, we find a (hopefully compact) representation \(T\) of \(X\) that trades off compressing \(X\) against preserving information about \(Y\):
+We pick a “relevance” variable \(Y\) that encodes what matters—future observations, labels, a function of \(\theta\), a decision, or the next state in a filter.
+Then we find a (hopefully compact) representation \(T\) of \(X\) that trades off compressing \(X\) against preserving information about \(Y\):

 \[ \min_{p(t\mid x)}\; I(T;X)\;-\;\beta\, I(T;Y). \]